microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/customsecurityattributedefinition.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-An object that represent the schema of a custom security attribute (key-value pair).
+An object that represents the schema of a custom security attribute (key-value pair).
 For example, the custom security attribute name, description, data type, and allowed values.

 Up to 500 active objects can be defined in a tenant.
-The **customSecurityAttributeDefiniton** object can't be deleted, but can be deactivated by using the [Update customSecurityAttributeDefinition](../api/customsecurityattributedefinition-update.md) operation.
+The `customSecurityAttributeDefiniton` object can't be renamed or deleted, but can be deactivated by using the [Update customSecurityAttributeDefinition](../api/customsecurityattributedefinition-update.md) operation.
+Must be part of an attribute set.

 ## Methods
 |Method|Return type|Description|